 Field-hunting tip

-Look in dolomitic marble country — that is the host setting where quadratite typically forms.
+Look in dolomitic marble country, the host setting where quadratite typically forms.
 If you start seeing realgar, arsenopyrite, sartorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, thin plates habit, so train your eye for that shape before scanning the outcrop.